jbarlow83/leptopy/README.md

 OCRmyPDF and released under a BSD-2-Clause license like Leptonica itself.

 Leptonica is an image processing library geared towards scanned image processing, document processing, binary morphology and OCR.
+It has many interesting and useful features.

 CFFI is used instead of ctypes.
 The regularity and consistent design of Leptonica is exploited to create bindings efficiently.

 Python 3.6+ is required.

+Due to limited time, this library is not actively maintained.